cescoffier/quarkus-langchain4j-workshop/docs/docs/step-06.md

 # Step 06 - Deconstructing the RAG pattern

-In the previous step, we implemented a RAG (Retrieval Augmented Generation) pattern in our AI service using EasyRag.
+In the previous step, we implemented a RAG (Retrieval Augmented Generation) pattern in our AI service using [EasyRag](https://docs.quarkiverse.io/quarkus-langchain4j/dev/easy-rag.html){target="_blank"}.
 Most of the complexity was hidden by EasyRag.

 In this step, we will deconstruct the RAG pattern to understand how it works under the hood.